Shramster/Predicting-Los-Angeles-Foreclosures/dataset/README.md

-# Utilities for normalization the CSVs
+# Normalized CSVs used in Combined Data Set

 | File                          | Description                                                                                      |
 | :---                          | :---:                                                                                            |